 Step 1: Map a Contour Line

 A contour line on the land that is of equal height above or below sea level.
 You’ll want to map and flag your contour line along a slope so that it matches the right distance depending on the slope percentage.
-Where you place the flags is where you will dig the shallow trenches before installing the wattles.
+Where you place the flags is where you will dig the shallow trenches before the straw wattle installation.

 A good rule of thumb is adjusting by the rise and run of the slope, which is the number of feet the hillside drops per horizontal foot: